-- To understand increasingly challenging texts through: - Checking their understanding to make sure that what they have read makes sense. - To read critically through: - Knowing how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning. - Making critical comparisons across texts. - Studying a range of authors, including at least two authors in depth each year. - To write accurately, fluently, effectively and at length for pleasure and information through: - Writing for a wide range of purposes and audiences, including: - Well-structured formal expository and narrative essays. - Stories, scripts, poetry and other imaginative writing. - A range of other narrative and non-narrative texts, including arguments.

-To consolidate and build on their knowledge of grammar and vocabulary through:
+- To understand increasingly challenging texts through: - checking their understanding to make sure that what they have read makes sense. - To read critically through: - knowing how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning - making critical comparisons across texts - studying a range of authors - To write accurately, fluently, effectively and at length for pleasure and information through: - Writing for a wide range of purposes and audiences, including: - well-structured formal expository and narrative essays - stories, extracts and other imaginative writing - notes and polished scripts for talks and presentations - a range of other narrative and non-narrative texts, including arguments, and To consolidate and build on their knowledge of grammar and vocabulary through: - To speak confidently and effectively, including through: - using Standard English confidently in a range of formal and informal contexts, including classroom discussion - improvising, rehearsing and performing play scripts and poetry in order to generate language and discuss language use and meaning, using role, intonation, tone, volume, mood, silence, stillness and action to add impact.